-The College has various resources that it can deploy in pursuit of its strategic objectives.
-Tangible resources include the award-winning Roundhouse Campus including the Hudson Construction Centre, Joseph Wright Post-16 Academic and Arts Centre, Broomfield Hall (the College's specialist land-based and leisure campus), and Ilkeston Campus.
-The estate has a carrying value of £90.9m (note 10).
+DCG has various resources that it can deploy in pursuit of its strategic objectives.
+Tangible resources include the award-winning Roundhouse College including the Hudson Construction Centre, Joseph Wright Post-16 Academic and Arts Centre, Broomfield Hall (DCG's specialist land-based and leisure college), and Ilkeston College.
+The estate has a carrying value of £89.6m (note 10).